God is spirit.John 4:24

 Both the modern and post-modern thinking lack a deep meaning, which only religion can supply.
 Science only asks about the how, and post-modernity ends in nihilism because it does not allow for absolute truth.
 Religion provides for the why and the absolute truth that is undergirding everything.
 Not a traditional moral interpretation and a set of rules.
 But the mind of Christ.

-The why represents the motivation, the absolute truth the goal of our strive for growth and our desire to awaken.
+The why represents the motivation, the absolute truth represents the goal of our strive for growth and our desire to awaken.

 It is the mindset of God, the spirit, the Holy Spirit, the mind of Christ that is both: meaning and destiny.